rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/Layout.md

 Layout\::Group\::Manager applies a RelativeLayout object's layout to the components it contains.
 It uses a stored layout to calculate and set the bounds of each layout component within a rectangular area, optionally adding each layout component to a provided parent component.

 ## Configurable Component Layout
 The Configurable Component layout submodule defines the positions of individual UI components within the application window.
-Component layout values may be absolute measurements defined in pixels, or relative measurements defined as fractions of the window width or height.
-Component layouts are defined within a JSON configuration file the user may edit.
+Component layout values are defined as fractions of the window width or height, saved within a JSON configuration file.
 This configuration file also provides the preferred font sizes used within the application.

 #### [Layout\::Component\::ConfigLayout](../../Source/Framework/Layout/Component/Layout_Component_ConfigLayout.h)
 ConfigLayout holds the position and size of a single UI component.
 Positions and sizes are relative to the dimensions of the application window.
 Width and x-coordinate are stored as fractions of the window's width, and height and y-coordinate are stored as fractions of the window's height.